joaomcteixeira/joaomcteixeira.github.io/_pages/research.md

 unknown and provide models for MMP-1 free, and collagen-bound, **in solution**.
 This research was highlighted in the first issue of the [paraNMR FP-7 letters][paraNMR], you can download my Ph.D. thesis from [ResearchGate][phd] where the MMP-1:Collagen models are presented.
-I am author of the MMP-1 dedicated chapter in the Handbook of Proteolytic Enzymes, 2023.
+I am the author of the MMP-1 dedicated chapter in the Handbook of Proteolytic Enzymes, 2023.
 {: .text-justify}